Search

 Younger and more aggressive investors will own greater percentages of stock investments.

-This “Best Asset Allocation Based on Age and Risk Tolerance” will give you a rubrick for choosing your investment mix.
+This “Best Asset Allocation Based on Age and Risk Tolerance” Provides a rubrick for choosing your investment mix.

-You’ll also find risk tolerance and asset allocation templates.
-I also like Rick Ferri’s Core 4, for easy to craft investment portfolios.
+Risk tolerance and asset allocation templates are available online.
+Rick Ferri’s Core 4 website offers easy to craft investment portfolios.

-After you’ve selected a reasonable asset allocation, then use the historical asset class returns to help understand potential expected future returns.
+After you’ve selected a reasonable asset allocation, then examine historical asset class returns to estimate expected future returns.

-Be cautious of websites that suggest future stock market returns will be greater than 9% or 10%.
-Maybe this will hold for a year or two, but the chances are slim that the stock and bond market returns will match those of the previous decade.
+Be cautious of websites today that suggest future stock market returns will be greater than 9% or 10%.
+Maybe this will hold for a year or two, but the chances are slim that the stock market returns will match those of the previous decade.

-Ultimately, you want to create a diversified investment portfolio, so if one asset class tanks, you’ll be saved from disaster with other better performing ones.
+Ultimately, you want to create a diversified investment portfolio, so if one asset class declines, total portfolio losses will be minimized, as other asset classes may remain stable or rise.

 No one can predict future investment returns.
 But, the educated investor who’s aware of the average bond returns and the average stock returns has a leg up on the less-informed investor.
 The most successful long-term investors take the time to learn about investment markets history.